smikhalevski/roqueform/README.md

 ```

 When a value is set to a child field, a parent field value is also updated.
 If parent field doesn't have a value yet,
-Roqueform would infer its type from on the child field key.
+Roqueform would infer its type from a key of the child field.

 ```ts
 universeField.value;